freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/index.md

 - [Amazon](https://www.amazon.com/Mastering-Linux-Scripting-Andrew-Mallett/dp/1784396974/)
 - ISBN-13: 978-1784396978

-"Beginning Visual Basic: A Step by Step Computer Programming Tutorial" - Philip Conrod
+*Beginning Visual Basic: A Step by Step Computer Programming Tutorial by Philip Conrod*
-ISBN-13: 978-1-937161-75-0
+- ISBN-13: 978-1-937161-75-0

 This list was compiled from multiple suggestion threads on Reddit and Stackoverflow.